Click Here for the previous version of the benchmark

 We wanted to begin with a relatively well known workload, so we chose a variant of the Pavlo benchmark.
 This benchmark is heavily influenced by relational queries (SQL) and leaves out other types of analytics, such as machine learning and graph processing.
 The largest table also has fewer columns than in many modern RDBMS warehouses.
 In future iterations of this benchmark, we may extend the workload to address these gaps.

 This benchmark is not an attempt to exactly recreate the environment of the Pavlo at al. benchmark.
-Instead, it draws on that benchmark for inspiration in the dataset and workload.
 The most notable differences are as follows:

 We've started with a small number of EC2-hosted query engines because our primary goal is producing verifiable results.
 Over time we'd like to grow the set of frameworks.
 We actively welcome contributions!